Linear Recursion: Preliminaries: Linear Iteration

 and pairs:

 Since $\lambda$ and $\mathtt{let}$ are binders, terms are defined modulo $\alpha$-equivalence as usual.

-Note that when projecting from a pair, we use both projections.
+Note that, when projecting from a pair, we use both projections.
 A simple example is the function that swaps the components of a pair: $ \lambda x.\llet{x}{\pair{y}{z}}{\pair{z}{y}}. $ In examples below we use tuples of any size, built from pairs.
 For example, $\tuple{x_1}{x_2}{x_3} = \pair{x_1}{\pair{x_2}{x_3}}$ and \( \llet{u}{\tuple{x_1}{x_2}{x_3}}{t} \) represents the term $\llet{u}{\pair{x_1}{y}}{\llet{y}{\pair{x_2}{x_3}}{t}}.$

-\LLCI uses a closed reduction strategy (first defined by Girard~\cite{GirardGOI} for cut elimination in linear logic, and adapted to the $\lambda$-calculus in~\cite{fernandezM:clores}).
-This strategy for cut elimination is simple and exceptionally efficient in terms of the number of cut elimination steps.
-In the $\lambda$-calculus, it avoids $\alpha$-conversion while allowing reductions inside abstractions (in contrast with standard weak strategies), thus achieving more sharing of computation.
+\LLCI uses a closed reduction strategy.
 The reduction rules for \LLCI are given in Table~\ref{tab:closed-reduction}.
 Substitution is a meta-operation defined as usual, and reductions can take place in any context.

-Note that all the substitutions created during reduction (rules \emph{Beta} and \emph{Let}) are closed (thus, there is no need to perform $\alpha$-conversions during reduction), and the \emph{Iter} rules are only triggered when the function $v$ is closed.
+Note that the \emph{Iter} rules are only triggered when the function $v$ is closed.
 Thanks to the use of a closed reduction strategy, iterators on \emph{open} linear functions are accepted in \LLCI (since these terms are syntactically linear), and reduction preserves linearity.
-Normal forms are not the same as in the $\lambda$-calculus (for example, $\lambda x.(\lambda y.y)x$ is a normal form), but closed reduction is still adequate for the evaluation of closed terms (if a term has a weak head normal form, it will be reached~\cite{AlvesS:TCS}).
+The closedness conditions in rules \emph{Beta} and \emph{Let} are not necessary to preserve linearity (since variables are used linearly in abstractions and lets), but they ensure that all the substitutions created during reduction are closed (thus, there is no need to perform $\alpha$-conversions during reduction).
+Normal forms are not the same as in the $\lambda$-calculus (for example, $\lambda x.(\lambda y.y)x$ is a normal form), but closed reduction is still adequate for the evaluation of closed terms (if a closed term has a weak head normal form, it will be reached~\cite{AlvesS:TCS}).
 Closed reduction can also be used to evaluate open terms, using the ``normalisation by evaluation'' technique~\cite{BergerU91} as shown in~\cite{fernandezM:clores, FernandezM:aaecc05} (in the latter director strings are used to implement closedness tests as local checks on terms).